cyberholics/Machine-Learning-Zoomcamp-Midterm-Project/README.md

 - One feature I noticed from the model is that, the farther the transaction is from home, the more likely it is fraudulent
 - Deployed the model as a web service using Flask, I containerize the app with docker and deployed the docker container to a cloud provider (AWS elastic beanstalk)
+- The deployed service takes in transaction details as a JSON file and returns a prediction for the transaction as fradulent or not.

   > *Note* I was not able to deploy the web service to a cloud service provider because of difficulties in creating an AWS account using my country's payment method.
 I am currently working on resolving this, I will update the change when I resolve this.